 How much do KinCare services cost?

-What are KinCare’s exit policies?
+What are KinCare’s exit and fee policies?

 What happens if I’m having trouble paying my fees?